ruffyleaf/pca/pca_steps_uscrime.md

 Principal Component Analysis without rotation
 -----------------
+A note on Rotation: VARIMAX rotation is used if you expected PCs are highly uncorrelated.
+Oblimin rotation is used if the expected PCs are correlated.

 ```r
 # Note that with the nfactor, we use all variables first and slowly cut down